mozilla-ai/lm-buddy/CONTRIBUTING.md

 To do so, follow the steps:

-1. Export a copy of the package dependencies by running.
-The following command will create a `requirements.txt` file in the repository that contains the dependencies for the `finetuning` and `evaluation` job groups:
+1. Export a copy of the package dependencies by running the following command, which will create a `requirements.txt` file in the `lm-buddy` repository.
+This will contain the dependencies for the `finetuning` and `evaluation` job groups:

     ```
     poetry export --without-hashes --with finetuning,evaluation -o requirements.txt